What is an institutional loan, and should you consider one?

 - Penalties for non-payment

 It is important to note that many private lenders allow you to get prequalified with just a soft credit check, which won’t impact your credit score.
-Institutional loans may not offer this feature, but it can be a good way to compare what your school offers to some alternatives.
+Institutional loans may not offer this feature, but it can be a good way to compare what your school offers to rates on other types of student loans.

 How to pay an institutional loan